AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-2.rst

     BSK_INFORMATION: C Module ID 1 ran Update at 5.000000s

-:ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` log in the ``Reset()`` method that a variable has been set to 0.
+:ref:`cModuleTemplate` and :ref:`cppModuleTemplate` log in the ``Reset()`` method that a variable has been set to 0.
 As we have three such modules, notice that this reset statement is seen three times.
 This reset step occurs when we run ``scSim.InitializeSimulation()``.

 After the initialization, Basilisk starts the time loop evaluating the modules at the specified rate.
-The ``Update()`` routine in both :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` print out the module ID and the simulation time where the module is called.
+The ``Update()`` routine in both :ref:`cModuleTemplate` and :ref:`cppModuleTemplate` print out the module ID and the simulation time where the module is called.
 Note that thanks to the module evaluation priorities we set, the desired module execution order is achieved.